 Applying for licensure as a psychologist in the Commonwealth of Kentucky requires organization, close attention to detail, patience, and a healthy respect for Murphy’s Law.

 The Kentucky Board of Examiners of Psychology website is a helpful source of information and can be intimidating to digest for those new to the licensure process.

-Having recently navigated the licensure process myself, I thought it would be a good idea to “pay it forward” and summarize advice and resources regarding obtaining psychologist licensure in KY.
+Having recently navigated the licensure process myself in 2015-2018, I thought it would be a good idea to “pay it forward” and summarize advice and resources regarding obtaining psychologist licensure in KY.
+I last updated this page in fall of 2018.
 (And here’s some information about licensure as a master’s-level Licensed Psychological Associate.)

 Please understand that KY laws/regulations/statutes, licensure procedures, and the Board’s website are always changing and, thus, the information on this page may become obsolete at any time.
 Thus, here is my obligatory fine print statement: Joseph H. Hammer makes no guarantees of any kind and cannot be held liable for any outdated or incorrect information.
 He assumes no responsibility or liability for any consequence resulting directly or indirectly for any action or inaction you take based on or made in reliance on the information or material on this webpage.

 Now then, let me summarize what materials I submitted as a part of my initial application for licensure.
 Please bear in mind that you may need to submit different materials, depending on your situation (e.g., never licensed vs. previously licensed in another state, seeking the Health Service Provider [HSP] designation vs. not).
 Check out the Board’s “Applications and Forms” webpage for downloadable copies of many of these forms mentioned below.

 - Cover Letter, which summarizes all materials you included in the application.
 Helps orient the reader to what you included and reduces chances of missing paperwork issues.